containers/podman-desktop/website/docs/lima/creating-a-lima-instance.md

 # Creating a Lima instance for container workloads with Podman Desktop

-To use the Lima provider you need a Lima instance running a Linux virtual machine.
+To use the Lima provider you need a Lima instance running a Linux machine.

 In the future, Podman Desktop might be able to create Lima instances.